byu-cpe/ecen520_student/spi_download/spi_download.md

 <!--
 - Add an exercise where the students do one of the following:
   1. Open the fpga layout tool and browse around the design.
 Find the I/O and logic resources.
-  2. Start going through the timing report in more detail.
   3. Have a constraint that requires the SPICLK and MOSI/MISO flip flps to be very close to the I/O. Need to make sure the a the timing delay between CLK/MISO/MOSI is as small as possible. set_property IOB TRUE [get_cells <register_name>]
 - Provide instructions for putting board in a known state.
 Many boards are "locked" based on previous student user.
 Provide instructions on how to "unlock" and put the board in an initial state.